 A vendor sells national and party flags near Beirut on May 2, 2018.
 Lebanon is holding its first parliamentary elections in nine years and testing a new election law.

 A crack of light may be starting to show through Lebanon's political stalemate.
-On May 6, voters go to the polls in the country's first parliamentary elections since 2009.
-The balloting will put to the test the 2017 electoral reform aimed at loosening the iron grip of sectarianism that has been in place since Lebanon's independence in 1943.
-The elections pit the March 8 Alliance, a coalition representing Hezbollah and Iran, against the March 14 Alliance, with parties backed by Saudi Arabia, the United Arab Emirates, France and, to a lesser extent, the United States.
-Both sides will be looking for an advantage under the new law, and the outside powers will be looking for a chance, however slim, to alter the balance of influence in Lebanon.
+On May 6, voters go to the polls in the first parliamentary elections since 2009.
+The balloting will be a test of a 2017 electoral reform aimed at loosening the iron grip that sectarianism has had on the country since independence in 1943.
+The elections pit the March 8 movement, representing Hezbollah and Iran, against the March 14 movement, backed by Saudi Arabia, the United Arab Emirates, France and, to a lesser extent, the United States.
+Both sides will be looking for an advantage under the new law, and the outside powers will be looking for a chance, however slim, to alter the balance of influence in Lebanon....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.